 Even when I had a new idea that might work, I would quickly poke holes in it and doubt the chances of its success because of my past failed attempts.

-The good news is, I’m now in a much better place with a thriving Made Urban BLOG containing articles that have been read over a million times in the past year, several successful ebooks and a newsletter with over 15,000 subscribers (as of today) and growing.
+The good news is, I’m now in a much better place with a thriving blog that attracts millions of readers each year, I have written several successful ebooks that have thousands of happy customers, and I have a newsletter with over 15,000 subscribers and growing.

-I have lots of new exciting goals for the Made Urban BLOG and EVENTS page (where people can list and find local craft shows).
+I have lots of new exciting goals for Made Urban.
 So if you’re a fan of Made Urban, not to worry…it’s not going anywhere 🙂

 The bad news is, it did lead me to where I am today, announcing the closure of the Made Urban MARKETPLACE.